 Specifically, a family of three robots was developed, each robot linked to sensors and a local positioning system.
 These feed live data into a custom software allowing to control the robots’ movement and deposition of the material output: fast setting artificial marble.

 The first robot, the Base Robot, lays down the first ten layers of material to create a foundation footprint.
 Sensors mounted inside the robot control direction, following a predefined path.
-Traveling in a circular path allows for a vertical actuator incrementally adjust the nozzle height for a smooth, continuous, spiraling layer.
-The advantage of laying material in a continuous spiral is that allows for constant material flow, without having to move the nozzle up at intervals of one layer.
+Travelling in a circular path allows for a vertical actuator incrementally adjust the nozzle height for a smooth, continuous, spiralling layer.
+The advantage of laying material in a continuous spiral is that it allows for constant material flow, without having to move the nozzle up at intervals of one layer.

 Another major limitation of today’s additive manufacturing techniques is linked to the unidirectionality of layer orientation, creating an inherent weakness.
 Additive manufacturing allows for heterogeneous optimized distribution of matter.
 To take advantage of this, and not succumb to this limitation, we used structural optimization tools to create a second layer of material over the shell.
 The material is also closely aligned with the direction of stress, finally optimizing both orientation and thickness of the shell structure.

-Minibuilders is a project of IAAC, Institute for Advanced Architecture of Catalonia, developed durning Open Thesis Fabrication in 2013 by:
+Minibuilders is a project of IAAC, Institute for Advanced Architecture of Catalonia, developed during Open Thesis Fabrication in 2013 by:

 Researchers: Shihui Jin, Stuart Maggs, Dori Sadan and Cristina Nan